MegaAntiCheat/masterbase/README.md

-# Steam API Wrapper
+# Demo Data Platform API/Lib
+Tools to:
-Tools to super objectively interact with the steam API to collect data about servers + players
+- super objectively interact with the steam API to collect data about servers + players
+- facilitate collecting and serving demo data
+- API to wrap everything together

 Installation and Development: